aka: Premature Ejaculation

 I look into your eyes, I want to get to know you

-But then you make this sound, and it's apparently all over
+But then you make this noise, and it's apparently all over

 - Swedish rock singer Magnus Uggla's "4 sekunder" ("4 Seconds") is about a guy with this problem.